gradle/native-samples/README.md

 ## Simple Library (simple-library)

-This build shows how a Swift or C++ library can be built with Gradle.
+This sample shows how a Swift or C++ library can be built with Gradle.
 The library has no dependencies.
 The build is configured to add unit tests.
 The C++ sample also adds binary publishing to a Maven repository.

 ### C++